-It is advisable to make contact with the Adviser to Students with Disabilities prior to, or immediately following enrolment to discuss your support needs.
+It is advisable to make contact with the Adviser to Students with Disabilities prior to, or immediately following enrolment, to discuss your support needs.
 The Adviser can be contacted on 385 5418 or at Student Services, Quadrangle Building.

 The Law Faculty has endorsed the University's policy statement on Equal Opportunity in Education.
 The University operates a special admission scheme to encourage enrolment from members of disadvantaged groups.
 Questions relating to discrimination are included in the course and teaching performance questionnaires completed by students at the end of most subjects.
 The Faculty Curriculum and Teaching Committee monitors all course outlines detailing objectives and assessment strategy on a range of criteria including compliance with EOE policy.
-The Faculty is considering other ways in which the University policy might be developed and supported.
+The Faculty is considering other ways in which the University policy might be developed and supported, including the establishment of a Faculty Equity Committee.